zhengchangsulab/HRannot/README.md

 •	Infernal/1.1.2

 ### 2.2 Required raw data and database:
-•	Reference CDS isoforms from homologous species\
+•	Reference CDS isoforms from homologous species.\
-•	RNA-seq short reads from the individual or its homologous species\
+•	RNA-seq short reads from the individual or its homologous species.\
-•	High-quality DNA sequencing reads (e.g illumina short reads or HiFi long reads) from the individual\
+•	High-quality DNA sequencing reads (e.g illumina short reads or HiFi long reads) from the individual.\
-•	rRNA database\
+•	rRNA database.\
-•	Rfam database
+•	Rfam database.

 ## 3 Run the pipeline
 ### Step 0: Get the reference CDS name from each species.